Mrudu17/Sentiment-Analysis-Transliterated-Comments/README.md

 ---

-## How to Create YouTube & Twitter API from RapidAPI and Use in Streamlit
+## 📑How to Create YouTube & Twitter API from RapidAPI and Use in Streamlit

 ### Step 1: Create YouTube API Key from Google Cloud